How to Become a Montana Real Estate Agent

 Are you thinking about becoming a real estate agent in Montana?
 Real estate is a rewarding and unique career.
 To begin your journey, you’ll need Montana real estate licensing.
 However, in Montana, it should be made clear that there are real estate salesperson and broker licenses.

-In Montana, there are real estate salesperson licenses and real estate broker licenses.
-Salespeople work for an affiliated broker, often as an independent contractor, who trains them, supervises their activities, and pays them commissions from completed sales.
 Two years of experience as a salesperson is one of the requirements for becoming a broker.
+Salespeople work for an affiliated broker, often as an independent contractor, who trains them, supervises their activities, and pays them a commission from completed sales.

-Each state regulatory agency has developed their own licensing systems and requirements to protect the public from unqualified, unethical real estate professionals.
+Each state regulatory agency has developed its own licensing systems and requirements to protect the public from unqualified, unethical real estate professionals.

-- Be at least 18 years of age
+- Must be at least 18 years of age

 Then, by the first renewal date following your original license issue date, you’ll have to complete new licensee continuing education, commonly known as the 12-hour rookie course.
 After that, you must complete 12 hours of continuing education each year.

-Steps for Getting a Real Estate License
+How To Get a Real Estate License in Montana

 - Find a Supervising Broker: Real estate salespersons must be sponsored by a licensed real estate broker.
 This broker’s office is where you’ll be working and learning.